 My latest shipment from Stitch Fix arrived earlier this week and it was another really great fix.
 My stylist, Layla figured out that I love versatile separates that I can easily mix and match with other basic pieces to create interesting and fresh outfits.
 I love how I could incorporate so many items from previous fixes just a few basic accessories to create entirely new looks.
 But I’m getting ahead of myself, let’s dig right in to my fix.
 Don’t forget to read all the way to the bottom of this post because I’m giving away a Stitch Fix gift card!

-At first glance, I was happy to see so many great layering pieces for the winter.
+At first glance, I was happy to see that my Stitch Fix box contained so many great layering pieces for the winter.
 From the leopard print to the rich eggplant colored jacket, I knew I was in for a treat!

 The first item I reached for was a black Jamie Button Down Cotton Shirt from Market and Spruce ($54).
 I have been pinning lots of great styles with collars and sweaters to my style board on Pinterest.
 In my pins, I have been begging for a few shirts that have a collar.
 Layla must have read all of my pleas because this black shirt is just my style.
 It’s basic and casual and can easily be dressed up or down with the right shoes and accessories.